Telematics

 The transportation industry is evolving.
-The gig economy and creation of self-driving cars promise lasting change.
+Autonomous vehicles and Advanced Driver Assistance Systems (ADAS) promise lasting change.
 Unfortunately, an increase in distracted driving due to mobile phone use poses immediate challenges for the industry.
 And these short- and long-term changes require a modern telematics pricing model.

 So how do we price insurance rates for this new normal?
 Insurance companies have long relied on demographic and credit data, but telematics data that measures drivers’ actual behaviors instead of reported behaviors, is the next step in understanding customers and predicting future losses.